vishnudutta22/Playwright-Automation/README.md

 **Execution**
 A. Run test suite with HTML report
 Execute the test suite using the following NPM script.
-This will run all tests and generate the Playwright HTML report.
+This will run all tests inside the tests folder

 **npm run test**
-After execution, open the HTML report using:
+After execution, open the HTML report using following command :
 **npx playwright show-report**

 B. Run test suite with Allure report
 Execute the test suite using the following NPM script.
-This will run all tests and generate the Allure report.
+This will run all tests inside the tests folder and generate the Allure report.

 **npm run test:allure**
 After execution, the Allure report will be generated and will open automatically.